-If you’re in the line of sight of the shooter, run away at an angle or zig zag to make yourself a more difficult target.
+If you’re in the shooter’s line of sight, run away at an angle or zig zag to make yourself a more difficult target.
 I know it’s not a natural action you’d think of doing, but most shooters aren’t marksmen and will miss a moving target.

-(One very important note: If you see law enforcement, don’t run up and hug them.
-Get your hands in the air, fingers spread, where officers can see them.
+(One critical note: If you see law enforcement, don’t run up and hug them.
+Instead, get your hands in the air, fingers spread, where officers can see them.
 They need to know you’re not the threat.
-Follow any instructions given and leave in the directions the officers came from.)
+Then, follow any instructions given and leave in the directions the officers came from.)

 Once you’re in a safe area, call 911 if rescuers have not yet arrived.